 I also went out for a night of comedy at the Bloomsbury Theatre with my friends James and Zoe, where we enjoyed An Evening Of Unnecessary Detail.
 This is a show by Festival Of The Spoken Nerd, covering all sorts of random science and maths related topics in a funny and interesting way.
 It’s a regular event at the Backyard Comedy Club in Bethnal Green, and I went to one of those smaller gigs with James in March 2018.
-But they also do larger theatre shows, so it was great to be able to attend one of those for the first time.
+But they also do larger theatre shows as well, so it was great to attend one of those for the first time on this occasion.

 Sir John Soane’s Museum

 I went on a couple of very interesting audio described tours during July.
 And the first was to the Sir John Soane’s Museum, which is a truly fascinating place.
 The guy who led us around was great, telling us a lot about the renowned architect after whom the museum is named, and the various items he’d collected during his life, many of which we could touch as we looked around.

 Sir John Soane had instructed the house to be left as it was after his death, and so it’s been very well preserved.
 It’s basically a historical Tardis, being far more extensive on the inside than you expect before you enter, because it actually spans 3 houses joined together.
 And it’s packed full of all sorts of artworks, sculptures, models, ornaments, furnishings, architecture and much more.